10 things you might not know about Papua New Guinea

 1. It’s one of the most culturally and linguistically diverse countries on the planet

-In Papua New Guinea, 852 distinct languages are spoken, and each of these communities have distinct ethnic groups with their own cultures and customs.
+In Papua New Guinea, over 852 distinct languages are spoken, and each of these communities have distinct ethnic groups with their own cultures and customs.
 With 600 islands and terrain that is geographically isolated by volcanoes and mountains, many communities have evolved in total isolation from each other and share few similarities.
-With the bulk of these communities thousands of years old, the fact that traditional cultures and languages have survived colonisation and other significant pressures such as modernisation shows the huge resilience and tenacity of these communities.
+The bulk of these communities are thousands of years old and have survived colonisation and other significant pressures to maintain their traditional cultures and languages – a testament to the huge resilience and tenacity of these communities.

 2. It has several matrilineal communities

-Though gender inequality is a widespread issue in Papua New Guinea, there are several communities that are matrilineal.
+Though gender inequality is a widespread issue in Papua New Guinea, several communities in the country are matrilineal.
 This means that women are the traditional custodians of land, which in their communities is a hugely valued resource.
 Land titles are passed down from generation to generation via women, which is a form of social power that also endows women with a higher status in society.
 It also means that women who marry outside their village do not have to leave their home to relocate to their husband’s village, as many women in patrilineal societies do.

 3. Many communities are still structured in traditional wantok systems